mperea9/PathfindingVisualizer/README.md

 We can calculate g but how to calculate h ?
 We can do things.
-A) Either calculate the exact value of h (which is certainly time consuming).
+A: Either calculate the exact value of h (which is certainly time consuming).
              OR
-B ) Approximate the value of h using some heuristics (less time consuming).
+B: Approximate the value of h using some heuristics (less time consuming).
 We will discuss both of the methods.

 A) Exact Heuristics –
 We can find exact values of h, but that is generally very time consuming.
 Below are some of the methods to calculate the exact value of h.